Sunny with a High Near 81

 Tonight

-Mostly clear, with a low around 47.
-West northwest wind 6 to 11 mph.
+Clear, with a low around 44.
+West southwest wind 5 to 13 mph.

 Tuesday